telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/excel/cell-format.md

 # Set Cell Format During Excel Export

+Your project might require you to format the cell values of the Grid.

-To format the cell values, set the [`format`](/api/javascript/ooxml/workbook.html#configuration-sheets.rows.cells.format) option of the cells.
+To achieve this behavior, set the [`format`](/api/javascript/ooxml/workbook.html#configuration-sheets.rows.cells.format) option of the cells.
 The page about [creating a custom number format](https://support.office.com/en-us/article/Create-a-custom-number-format-78f2a361-936b-4c03-8772-09fab54be7f4) describes the formats, supported by Excel.

-The example below demonstrates how to format cell values of the Kendo UI Grid during Excel export.
+The following example demonstrates how to format cell values of the Grid while exporting it to Excel.

 ###### Example